2034 Winter Olympics: Venues

-In early-April 2024, organizing committee president Fraser Bullock stated that he would not rule out the possibility that facilities built for new or relocated professional sports teams in Salt Lake City (such as the proposed Power District Stadium, intended for a possible Major League Baseball team) could also be used, noting that the exact venue plans may evolve as the Games draw closer.
+In early-April 2024, Organizing Committee president Fraser Bullock stated that he would not rule out the possibility that facilities built for new or relocated professional sports teams in Salt Lake City (such as the proposed Power District Stadium, intended for a possible Major League Baseball team) could also be used, noting that the exact venue plans may evolve as the Games draw closer.

-Later that month, it was announced that Utah Jazz owner Ryan Smith had acquired the hockey operations of the Arizona Coyotes of the National Hockey League (NHL), and would relocate them to Salt Lake City as the Utah Hockey Club (now Utah Mammoth).
-As part of the relocation, US$900 million was earmarked by the city to renovate Delta Center and construct a sports and entertainment district around the arena by October 2027.
-On October 8, 2024, ahead of Utah Hockey Club's first home game, Smith announced that Delta Center would host ice hockey, with the Maverik Center hosting figure skating and short track speed skating instead.
-Bullock stated that he was caught off-guard by Smith's early announcement of the plan, but that he was "very excited to partner with Ryan and the NHL."
+As part of the 2024 acquisition of the Arizona Coyotes of the National Hockey League (NHL) by Ryan Smith and their relocation to Salt Lake City, the city earmarked US$900 million to renovate Delta Center and construct a sports and entertainment district around the arena by October 2027, which will include renovations to the seating bowl to increase its hockey capacity to 17,000 seats with unobstructed views.

+In February 2026, the Church of Jesus Christ of Latter-day Saints announced a "significant financial donation" to the Utah 2034 Organizing Committee, and committed to allowing use of church-owned property (such as "Block 85", which will return as the medal plaza and host big air events) as event venues and operational sites.